dihedron/ansible-galaxy-crawler/README.md

 $> ./ansible-galaxy-grabber --collections=@input.json --directory=./output
 ```

-The input file can be in either JSON or YAML format and should specify the name of the namespace and the collection; it can optionally provide one (or more, comma separated) constraints of the verison of the collection, as per https://blog.gopheracademy.com/advent-2015/semver/
+The input file can be in either JSON or YAML format and should specify the namespace and the name of the collections to download.
+It can optionally provide one or more comma-separated constraints on the versions of the collection; when povided, the constraints are used to filter out versions that should not be downloaded; the version criteria can be specified as per https://blog.gopheracademy.com/advent-2015/semver/

-A sample JSON file is as follows:
+An example JSON file is as follows:
 ```json
 [
     {